WWE Rumors: Next NXT Callups, Plus Who Was Added To Pre-WM Tour?

 At this show, Wrestling Inc. noted, Asuka will replace the injured former Smackdown Women’s Champion Naomi in an eight-woman tag team match in which she teams with the returning Tamina Snuka, Becky Lynch, and Nikki Bella to take on current champ Alexa Bliss, Mickie James, Natalya, and Carmella.

-While WWE rumors seem to indicate that Asuka is a lock to leave NXT to join Raw or Smackdown at some point, most in the know speculate that this appearance — as well as future ones — are more of a trial to see how Asuka would mesh with the other competitors on Smackdown before they take her out of her very highly successful role on NXT.
+While WWE rumors seem to indicate that Asuka is a lock to leave NXT to join Raw or Smackdown at some point, most in the know speculate that this appearance, as well as future ones, are more of a trial to see how Asuka would mesh with the other competitors on Smackdown before they take her out of her very highly successful role on NXT.

 After all, as the Inquisitr noted late last week, Asuka is set to overtake Bill Goldberg’s undefeated streak from his time with WCW in the late 1990s, in the very near future.